frke001/Online-Fitness-Advisor/README.md

 ## Project Structure

+- **dto**: This package contains Data Transfer Objects (DTOs) used for communication between different layers of the application.
-- **bean**: This package contains Java beans (POJOs) representing entities or data transfer objects used in the application.
+- **beans**: This package contains Plain Old Java Objects (POJOs) representing entities or data objects used in the application for data manipulation.
-- **dao**: Data Access Object (DAO) package contains interfaces for database access using the DAO design pattern.
+- **dao**: Data Access Object (DAO) package contains interfaces and implementations for database access using the DAO design pattern.
 - **mysql**: MySQL package contains implementations of DAO interfaces for MySQL database interaction.
 - **util**: Util package contains utility classes, including database connection utilities for connecting to the MySQL database.
-- **web**: This package may contain servlets, filters, and other web-related components.
+- **web**: This package contains resources related to the web interface of the application.
-- **resources**: Configuration files such as web.xml for configuring servlets and other web-related settings.
+  - **WebContent**: Directory for web resources.
+    - **images**: Directory for image files used in the application.
+    - **styles**: Directory for CSS files used in the application.
+    - **js**: Directory for JavaScript files used in the application.
+    - **WEB-INF/web.xml**: Configuration file for the web application.

 ## Running the Application